Dean, Wassenich Family Endowed Chair

-Dr. Ron Pitcock was appointed Interim Dean of the John V. Roach Honors College in 2020.
-He also serves as Director of Prestigious Scholarships for the university and holds the J. Vaughn and Evelyne H. Wilson Honors Fellowship.
+Dr. Ron Pitcock was appointed Dean of the John V. Roach Honors College in 2022.
+He also serves as the Wassenich Family Endowed Chair.
 He earned his A.B. at Wabash College, M.A. at Indiana State University, and his Ph.D. in English and American Literature, with specializations in American Rhetoric, Literacy, and Culture, at the University of Kentucky.

 At TCU, Dr. Pitcock has taught an array of undergraduate courses and graduate seminars on rhetoric, writing, literacy, and literature.
 His research examines issues in writing pedagogy and nineteenth-century US literacy.
 In recent years, Dr. Pitcock has pursued efforts to enhance the teaching and learning that Honors students experience at TCU.